-The Uyghur are a Turkic people located primarily in northwestern China.
-Their origins can be traced back to Turkish nomads who lived in Siberia.
+The Uyghur are a Turkic people whose home is primarily in northwestern China.
+Their origins can be traced back to Turkic nomads who lived in Siberia.
 They became independent of the Turks in 744 AD, but they were forced to leave their homeland in 840 AD.
-It was then that most of them immigrated to what is now western China, where in modern times they have resided in China's Xinjiang Uyghur Autonomous Region.
-China has chosen to use "Xinjiang" to specifically designate the Uyghur homeland.
-The Uyghur people, though, prefer to use "East Turkestan" as the name of the area where they have lived for centuries in NW China that was once part of the Turk's sphere of influence.
-Uyghur literally means "allied. " For centuries, the Uyghur were an important trade link between China and the rest of the world, especially along the Silk Road.
-They worked as caravan drivers transporting Chinese goods.
-The strategic locations of their homes allowed them to be the "middlemen" between the Orient and Europe.
-Today China essentially seeks to destroy the Uyghur culture, including the use of the Uyghur language and the practice of their Islamic faith.
-The goal seems to be the assimilation of Uyghurs into the Han Chinese-dominated society with no separate identity or culture, and with the Han Chinese in control.
+It was then that most of them immigrated to western China, where in modern times they have resided in China’s Xinjiang Uyghur Autonomous Region.
+China has chosen to use "Xinjiang" to designate the Uyghur region.
+The Uyghur people, though, prefer to use "East Turkestan" as the name of the area where they have lived for centuries.
+There is significance to these names.
+The Chinese name implies that it is part of China.
+East Turkestan implies that it is separate, and it emphasizes their Turkic roots.
+Uyghur literally means "allied. " For centuries, the Uyghur were an important link between China and the rest of the world.
+They lived along the legendary Silk Road and worked as caravan drivers transporting Chinese goods.
+The strategic locations of their homes allowed them to be the "middlemen" between East Asia and Europe.
+One can find significant diasporic communities of Uyghurs in the Central Asian countries of Kazakhstan, Kyrgyzstan and Uzbekistan.
+Smaller communities live in other countries, including Afghanistan, Australia, Belgium, Canada, Germany, Norway, Russia, Saudi Arabia, Sweden, the Netherlands, Turkey, and the United States.
+Many Uyghurs have left China seeking better opportunities and more freedom for themselves and their children due to the systemic discrimination at the hands of the majority Han Chinese.
+This oppressive discrimination has become more severe in recent decades given the Chinese government plan to gain greater control over the land and resources of Xinjiang.
+The Chinese government has turned the Xinjiang Uyghur Autonomous Region into a police state, in essence imprisoning Uyghur people in huge "re-education" camps.
+Families have been separated, with many children removed from their parents and taught to think like the Han Chinese.
+China essentially seeks to destroy the Muslim Uyghur culture, including the use of the Uyghur language and the practice of their Islamic faith.
+The goal seems to be the forced assimilation of Uyghurs into the Han Chinese-dominated society with no separate identity or culture, and with the Han Chinese in control.
 In years past, there have been extremist Uyghurs wanting to separate from China so they can pursue their culture and religious beliefs with greater freedom.
-The Chinese appear to have used incidents of Uyghur separatist violence as an excuse to carry out cultural genocide against the Uyghurs.
-Many Uyghurs have left China seeking better opportunities and more freedom for themselves and their children due to the systemic discrimination at the hands of the majority Han Chinese.
-This oppressive discrimination has become more severe in recent decades given the Chinese government's plan to gain greater control over the land and resources of Xinjiang.
-You can find significant diasporic communities of Uyghurs in the Central Asian countries of Kazakhstan, Kyrgyzstan, and Uzbekistan.
-Smaller communities live in other countries, including Afghanistan, Australia, Belgium, Canada, Germany, Norway, Russia, Saudi Arabia, Sweden, the Netherlands, Turkey, and the United States.
-In addition to the challenges of adjusting to life in a different country, these Uyghur refugees also struggle with trauma over the condition of loved ones left behind in China.
+The Chinese appear to have used the threat of Uyghur separatist violence as an excuse to carry out the cultural genocide against the Uyghur people.
+Uyghurs who have managed to escape this persecution, for instance the better educated, are subject to Chinese spies in their new countries, even Canada and the US.
+These Uyghur refugees also struggle with trauma over the condition of loved ones left behind in China.

-The Uyghurs in Russia have been heavily influenced by Russians as well as other Central Asian peoples.
-Most are bilingual and today, few of them speak Uyghur as their first language.
-Regarding the Uyghurs in Russia, for many years there have been communities of Uyghur people living on either side of the Chinese-Russian border.
 One major reason that Uyghurs go to Russia is to improve their education through attending post-secondary institutions.
-These Uyghur students resemble non-Uyghur students at Russian schools.
+These Uyghur students resemble non-Uyghur students at schools, listening to music and playing sports in addition to pursuing their studies.
 Like other Uyghur students outside China, though, these students face the possibility that the Chinese government may demand they return home.
-Unfortunately, the Russian government has been willing to do that for the Chinese.
-An extra severe burden comes from the fear of what the Chinese government might do to their Uyghur relatives back in Xinjiang.
-Traditionally, the Uyghurs were shepherds and oasis farmers.
-Today, however, many in Russia are involved in businesses that include manufacturing, mining, oil drilling, trading, and transportation.
+An extra severe burden comes from the fear of what is happening (or has happened) to their Uyghur relatives back in Xinjiang, China.
+Unfortunately, the Uyghur diaspora in Russia doesn’t enjoy much greater freedom.
+The Russian government has been favorable to China regarding the Chinese treatment of the Uyghurs.
+This includes sending Uyghurs that come to their country back to China.
+This creates a deeply troubling situation for Uyghurs seeking refuge; they have no safe place to go.
+Traditionally, the Uyghur were shepherds and oasis farmers.
+Today, however, many are involved in businesses that include manufacturing, mining, oil drilling, trading, and transportation.
 Their diet has been greatly influenced by their rural past.
-They usually eat meat at every meal as well as dairy products.
-The Uyghurs love to drink tea with milk.
+They prefer to eat meat and dairy products at every meal, but in an urban setting, that might not always be possible.
+The Uyghur love to drink tea with milk.
 Their staple foods also include noodles and round bread made from maize or wheat flour.
 Singing and dancing are important social activities among the Uyghurs.
 They play stringed, wind, and percussion instruments.
 The Mukam ("Twelve Great Melodies") have been part of Uyghur culture for many centuries.
-In villages, Uyghur men have traditionally worn long robes with distinctive collars.
-The robes are fastened on the right side and have long waist bands.
-The village women have worn loose-sleeved, one-piece dresses covered with black vests.
-Today, however, it is becoming more common for those living in Russian cities to wear western style clothing.

 * Scripture Prayers for the Uyghur in Russia.